Sénatus-consulte

-A sénatus-consulte (French translation of senatus consultum) was a feature of French law during the French Consulate (1799–1804), First French Empire (1804–1814, 1815) and Second French Empire (1852–1870).
+A sénatus-consulte (French translation of senatus consultum) was a specialized type of primary legislation during the French Consulate (1799–1804), First French Empire (1804–1814, 1815) and Second French Empire (1852–1870).
+It was issued on the authority of the Senate in its various forms, and took the form of a decree with the force of law.
+During the imperial periods, the sénatus-consulte was the primary procedural mechanism used to issue constitutional amendments.